sukhjitsehra/project/README.md

     │
     ├── src                <- Source code for use in this project.
        ├── __init__.py    <- Makes src a Python module
+       ├── data
+       │   ├── processed      <- The final, canonical data sets for modeling.
+       │   └── raw            <- The original, immutable data dump.
        │
        ├── preprocessing data           <- Scripts to download or generate data and pre-process the data │   └── make_dataset.py